 Author: Sara Ryba, R.D., C.D.N.

 I am not a fan of cleansing regimens that involve fasting, colonics, or laxatives.
 I find that a super-clean eating program can do wonders for your body, mind, and soul.
-I've created a three-day detox diet meal plan that is free of caffeine, alcohol, refined carbohydrates, sugar, and sugar substitutes.
+I've created a three-day detox plan that is free of caffeine, alcohol, refined carbohydrates, sugar, and sugar substitutes.
 Try this nutritional detoxification program and in just a few short days, you can look and feel years younger by eliminating a few dietary toxins and focusing on whole, natural foods.